Skip to main contentAccessibility Statement

 More Information can be found on the Action for Happiness website.

-PBs are for anyone who lives and/or works with children, young people, or adults.
+Protective Behaviours (PBs) provides a framework for personal safety, self- esteem, resilience and confidence building.
+PBs is for anyone who lives and / or works with children, young people, or adults.

-While the Northamptonshire TaMHS Programme provides a 1-day Introductory course, Protective Behaviours Foundation is a 2-day course which covers this approach in greater depth, including the 5 elements of the PB process and provides opportunities to experience the 7 strategies in action.
-Attending a 2-day course provides individuals with an opportunity to develop their knowledge of Protective Behaviours and build confidence in applying it, while also helping to identify areas for future development.
+While the Northamptonshire TaMHS Programme provides an in county 1-day Introductory course, Protective Behaviours Foundation is a 2-day course which covers this approach in greater depth - including the 5 elements of the PB process and provides opportunities to experience the 7 strategies in action.

 More information can be found on the Protective Behaviours Website.

-The Solihull Approach is a nationally recognised and locally endorsed theoretical approach to working with children and their families that enhances team working within and across services.
+The Togetherness: Solihull Approach is a nationally recognised and locally endorsed theoretical approach to working with children and their families that enhances team working within and across services.
 It focuses attention on promoting the emotional well-being and mental health in infants, children, adolescents and families.

-The Solihull Approach draws on theories of psychotherapy, child development, including attachment and behaviourism, and brings them together in a practical way.
+The Togetherness: Solihull Approach draws on theories of psychotherapy, child development, including attachment and behaviourism, and brings them together in a practical way.
 As part of the course participants will view video footage and discuss baby and adolescent brain development.
-The model integrates the concepts of Containment; Reciprocity and Behaviour Management into a reflective model that informs practice.
-It supports practitioners in their work with children and families and helps parents and carers to understand their child.
-It provides a framework for thinking about children's behaviour that develops practice and consistent approaches across agencies and within services.

-0-18 years.
-Groups, for parents/carers, are usually run in the following age ranges: approx. 0-4 years; 5-11 years; 12-18 years.
 The aim of the group is to promote understanding of children’s behaviour within the context of their developmental age and issues; to increase confidence and self-esteem in both parent and child; to develop a framework for thinking about parent/child relationships, which can be developed into a life-long skill.
-It gives parents/carers strategies for repair when things go wrong; promotes reciprocity in parent/child relationships, alongside reflective, sensitive and effective parenting.

 Zippy’s Friends, Apples Friends and Passport are evidence-based international programmes for teaching primary school children social and coping skills.
 Developed by ‘Partnership for Children’, they are engaging mental health promotion programmes which are suitable for children of all abilities.